nautical/Subhunter/README.md

 - JSON output support for easy integration with other tools
 - Flexible domain input handling (accepts URLs with protocols, paths, and query parameters)
 - Proper error handling for non-existent or unresolvable domains
+- Detection of potential takeover candidates (domains that resolve but have unreachable services)

 ## Installation: